-The TigerCard system is a College authentication and security measure to ensure that accounts are managed more securely across the college.
-All students at Edward Waters College are provided a TigerCard for secure access to the College systems, including for distance learning.
-New students claim their TigerCard through the College's Identity Manage branch of the department of Information Technology after providing their unique "Student ID" number as proof that they have completed the registration process and their date of birth.
+The TigerCard system is a University authentication and security measure to ensure that accounts are managed more securely across the University.
+All students at Edward Waters University are provided a TigerCard for secure access to the University systems, including for distance learning.
+New students claim their TigerCard through the University's Identity Manage branch of the department of Information Technology after providing their unique 'Student ID' number as proof that they have completed the registration process and their date of birth.

 Students are responsible for providing their complete and true identity information in any identification verification process.
-It is against College policy for a user to give someone his or her password or to allow others to use his or her account.
+It is against university policy for a user to give someone his or her password or to allow others to use his or her account.

-Edward Waters College uses Moodle as its learning management system.
-The Moodle system integrates with the College authentication services to ensure appropriate and secure student access to courses and other Student Information Systems such as Power Campus.
-All users of the College's learning management system are responsible for maintaining the security of their TigerID and passwords, or any other access credentials as required.
+Edward Waters University uses Moodle as its learning management system.
+The Moodle system integrates with the University authentication services to ensure appropriate and secure student access to courses and other Student Information Systems such as Power Campus.
+All users of the University's learning management system are responsible for maintaining the security of their TigerID and passwords, or any other access credentials as required.
 Attempting to discover another user's password or attempts to gain unauthorized access to another person's files or email is prohibited.